figuregpt/nadpay/DEPLOYMENT.md

-# NadPay Contract Deployment Guide
+# NadPay Ecosystem Contract Deployment Guide

 ## Prerequisites

 1. **Monad Testnet MON Tokens**: You need MON tokens for deployment
    - Get testnet tokens from Monad faucet
-   - Ensure you have enough for gas fees
+   - Ensure you have enough for gas fees (typically 0.1-0.5 MON per contract)

 2. **Private Key**: Export your wallet private key
    - ⚠️ **NEVER** commit private keys to git
-   - Use a dedicated deployment wallet
+   - Use a dedicated deployment wallet for security

 ## Deployment Steps